ChrisHutchinson1982/databases_challenges/music_library/album_repository_design_recipe.md

 album.title # => 'Waterloo'
 album.release_year # =>  '1974'

-# 4 Creates a single album
+# 4 Creates a new album

 repository = AlbumRepository.new